-Bear in mind the pinch hazard when the side windows are being wound up.
+Bear in mind the pinch hazard when closing the moonroof.

 - Always remove the ignition key when you leave the car.
-This prevents personal injury caused by the electric windows, for example, due to children playing.

-- The person operating the electric windows is responsible for ensuring that

-no one, especially children, has their

-head, hands or fingers in the window
+This prevents personal injury caused by the electric moonroof, for example, due to children playing. - The person operating the electric moonroof is responsible for ensuring that no one, especially children, has their head, hands or fingers in the opening, before closing the moonroof.
+Operating the moonroof could otherwise cause serious or fatal injuries. - Do not extend your arm, head etc. out of an open moonroof while driving.

-openings, before raising the windows.

-Raising the windows could otherwise

-cause serious or fatal injuries.